Natalie D-Napoleon

-Natalie Damjanovich-Napoleon (born 3 August 1972), known professionally as Natalie D-Napoleon, is an Australian/American singer-songwriter, poet, and writer of creative non-fiction from Fremantle, Western Australia.
-Through fronting the Perth-based ensemble Flavour of the Month, she was a forerunner in the emergence of alternative country music within Australia and was the winner of the 2018 Bruce Dawe National Poetry Prize.
+Dr Natalie Damjanovich-Napoleon, known professionally as Natalie D-Napoleon, is an Australian/American singer-songwriter, poet, writer and academic from Fremantle, Western Australia.
+Through fronting the Perth-based ensemble Flavour of the Month, she was a forerunner in the emergence of alternative country music within Australia and was the winner of the 2018 Bruce Dawe National Poetry Prize and the 2019 KSP Poetry Prize.

 Music

 Natalie D-Napoleon's emergence upon the Western Australian music scene came via fronting the alternative pop band Bloom.
 In 1997 Bloom won the Western Australian Music Industry Award for Most Promising New Act.

 Following the demise of Bloom, D-Napoleon, along with Month of Sunday's guitarist Grant Ferstat, formed an alternative country ensemble Flavour of the Month.
 The band's name was taken from the title of a song by The Posies from their album Frosting on the Beater.
 Flavour of the Month subsequently supported Ken Stringfellow of The Posies on one of his first solo tours of Australia.
 The band toured nationally in Australia as well undertaking tours of the United States and Europe.

 During this period D-Napoleon also contributed backing vocals to several independent recordings including Road to Rome by DM3, which was one of the first solo albums by Dom Mariani after the hibernation of The Stems, and former Stonemason's frontman, Joe Algeri's, solo debut Everything Under The Sun, along with singing with alternative-country band, The Jayco Brothers, on their release Asbestos Fibro.

 After the demise of Flavour in the Month in 2005, D-Napoleon started performing solo and in November 2007 released her debut solo recording, a five-track EP titled "After The Flood".

 In 2009, D-Napoleon undertook two further solo recording.
 In April 2009 she collaborated with Santa Barbara-based musician and producer Jesse Rhodes on a six-track EP of cover versions.
 Titled Here in California the release features three songs from Australian composers and three songs from Americans.
 The recording features the collective talents of D-Napoleon, Rhodes, Kenny Edwards, Dan Phillips, Phil Parlapiano, and Sally Barr.

 In May 2009, D-Napoleon started work on her debut solo album.
 Partly funded by a Western Australia Department of Culture and the Arts Music Production Grant, the album was recorded at Sound Design Studios in Santa Barbara and produced by David Piltch.
 The recording features the collective talents of Kenny Edwards, Dan Phillips, Aaron Sterling, Greg Leisz, Victoria Williams, Phil Parlapiano, Jesse Rhodes, and Melanie Robinson.